-A ways back, we did an extremely popular post entitled, Hire the Right Type of VP Marketing or You’ll Just End Up With a Bunch of Blue Pens with Your Logo On Them.
+One of the first iconic SaaStr posts was Hire the Right Type of VP Marketing or You’ll Just End Up With a Bunch of Blue Pens with Your Logo On Them.
 The basic idea was to help folks who haven’t hired a VP or Director of Marketing hire the right one for a pre-Scale sales-driven SaaS company.
-Someone that knows, lives and breathes leads, funnels and funnel management, drip marketing, and all the rest.
-Someone who knows how Marketo and Hubspot actually work, how to deploy capital and measure CAC, who knows how the whole playbook from first touch to money works, as a science.
+Someone that knows, lives, and breathes leads, funnels and funnel management, drip marketing, and all the rest.
+Someone who knows how Marketo and HubSpot actually work, how to deploy capital and measure CAC, who knows how the whole playbook from first touch to money works, as a science.

 And most importantly … someone who knows how to deliver leads.
 A Lead Commit.
 Or if you want to go a stage further down the funnel, an Opportunity Commit.
 An “Opportunity Commit” works well for bigger ACVs ($20k+) in my experience and less well for small deals).
 Or sometimes an SAL commit (Sales Accepted Lead).
 Or SQL commit.
 It matters less exactly what the commit is … than that there actually is one.